 One might admit to a mix (or confusion) of motives in order pursue some middle ground.
 But in football, at least, no one scores in the middle ground.

 The Germans, who are normally quite astute about the lessons of history, are now acting against Greece with what looks like a vindictive intransigence that would have made Allied negotiators at Versailles nod approvingly.
 The Greek’s choice now appears to be between another bailout and continued harsh austerity, or default and financial collapse.
 Who in Europe believes that pushing Greece into desperate economic straits is good for their stability?
-Will it take the rise of someone much more extreme than Tsipras to make the Germans, French, and others understand what they are really getting in exchange for avoiding a haircut on the loans, and accepting any responsibility for the bad judgments of the lenders as well as the borrowers?
+Will it take the rise of someone much more extreme than Tsipras to make the Germans, French, and others understand what they are really getting in exchange for avoiding another haircut on the loans, and accepting any responsibility for the bad judgments of the lenders as well as the borrowers?

 Greece may have another choice.
 Two choices, actually: an economic choice and a political choice.